 Two separate email addresses are also available for you for two main reasons.
 There’s one available for regular customer support, and there’s another one you can email with questions regarding your weight loss, or weight loss plan.

 On the surface, it would appear that Nutrisystem is far more expensive than Green Chef.
 However, when you consider that the lowest per-meal price is lower than that of Green Chef, it’s easy to see how Nutrisystem prevails here.
-Green Chefs per serving price is quite high, but you can save some money by using our special discount: $5.99 per meal on your First Box, First Box ships free!.
+Green Chefs per serving price is quite high, but you can save some money by using our special discount: Get $250 off + free shipping.
 The more meals you order, the less expensive you’re meals become per serving.
 Shipping costs around $10 per order.

 Nutrisystem pricing starts at around $8.54 per item.
 If you opt for higher-tiered price plans like the Uniquely Yours or Uniquely Yours Max, the price will be lower.